JetBrains/teamcity-documentation/topics/enabling-email-verification.md

 [//]: # (title: Enabling Email Verification)
 [//]: # (auxiliary-id: Enabling Email Verification)

-__Since TeamCity 10.0__, TeamCity administrators can enable / disable email verification (off by default).
+TeamCity administrators can enable / disable email verification for TeamCity users.
+The verification is disabled by default.

-If email verification is enabled on the TeamCity server, the Email address field in the user account registration form becomes mandatory.
+If email verification is enabled on the TeamCity server, the _Email address_ field in the user account registration form becomes mandatory.
 When an address is added / modified, the users will be asked to verify their address.
 If the email address is not verified, TeamCity will display a notification on the __General__ tab of the [user account](managing-users-and-user-groups.md#Editing+User+Account) settings.

 Verified email addresses will be marked with a green check on the __Administration | Users__ page.